Skip to content

 To define custom traps:

-1. Write a YAML Mapping File: Define the trap triggers, contexts, and variable bindings.
+1. Define the mapping file: Define the trap triggers, contexts, and variable bindings in YAML.

-2. Implement the Conversion Script: Process trigger events and generate trap data in the snmp_main function.
+2. Write the conversion script: Implement trigger events and generate trap data in the snmp_main function.

 Input JSON Format#